zulip/zulip-gci/README.md

   creating actual GCI tasks out of them.

-For each major category of tasks, we'll want to have both a template description under `tasks/` as well as a script under `scripts/` to actually import the tasks into the GCI web application.
-We'll run the relevant scripts batches of tasks are ready to publish.
+For each major category of tasks, we'll want to have both a template description under `tasks/` as well as a script under `scripts/` to import the tasks into the GCI web application.
+We'll run the relevant scripts as tasks are ready to be published.

-This repository will likely also be the home for GCI contributions that don't yet have a clear place in another Zulip repository (e.g. cute avatar images might just be stored in a directory here).